syslog-ng/syslog-ng.github.io/doc/_admin-guide/110_Template_and_rewrite/001_Modifying_messages/008_Custom_SDATA_fields.md

 title: Creating custom SDATA fields
 id: adm-temp-sdata
 description: >-
-    If you use RFC5424-formatted (IETF-syslog) messages, you can also create custom fields in the SDATA part of the message (For details on the SDATA message part, see The STRUCTURED-DATA message part).
+    If you use RFC-5424 formatted (IETF-syslog) messages, you can also create custom fields in the SDATA part of the message (For details on the SDATA message part, see The STRUCTURED-DATA message part).
 ---

-According to RFC5424, the name of the field (its SD-ID) must not contain the @ character for reserved SD-IDs.
+According to RFC-5424, the name of the field (its SD-ID) must not contain the @ character for reserved SD-IDs.
 Custom SDATA fields must be in the following format: .SDATA.group-name@\<private enterprise number\>.field-name, for example,